JackTillman100/5300_final/README.md

 This repository contains code files for the final project for Physics 5300.
-The code is completely written in python.
+The code is completely written in python via Jupyter Notebooks.